ShruthiHiremath/ShruthiHiremath.github.io/_pages/about.md

 Recent News
 ------
 * Nov.
+2025: Invited to the PhD Googler AMA @ Google Atlanta!
+* Nov.
 2025: 📚Our paper: AgentSense: Virtual Sensor Data Generation Using LLM Agents in Simulated Home Environments is accepted to AAAI '26!
 (17.6% acceptance rate).
 * Nov.
 2025: 👩🏻‍💻Special Recognition for Outstanding Review: CHI 2026!☺️.
 * Oct.
 2025: Reviewing for CHI & ICASSP 2026!